Philips PUS7009 (IPS) vs Hisense A6N

 Philips PUS7009, thanks to the use of an IPS panel, offers fairly good viewing angles.
 The image remains relatively clear and uniform even when viewed from a larger angle, which is definitely a better result compared to the variant with a VA panel, where there is usually a rapid deterioration in image quality with deviations from the axis.

-Unfortunately, the viewing angles on the Hisense A6N model are poor, which is typical for VA panels.
-When viewing from a greater angle, the image quickly loses quality – colours fade, and contrast decreases significantly.
-The best visual experience is obtained when sitting directly in front of the television, as even a slight shift to the side results in a deterioration of colour reproduction and contrast.
-This limitation can be significant in larger rooms where viewers are positioned at various angles to the screen.
+Unfortunately, the viewing angles on the Hisense A6N are poor, which is typical of VA panels.
+When watched from a wider angle the image quickly loses quality: colours fade and contrast falls markedly.
+You get the best viewing experience when seated directly in front of the television, because even a small shift to the side causes colour reproduction and contrast to deteriorate.
+This limitation can be important in larger rooms where viewers are seated at different angles to the screen.

 4.5/10